 Nigeria is a country located in West African Continent.
 The country is addressed as the giant of Africa.
 The question is: is it the giant in its education sector?
 Is it the giant by mere words of mouth?
 What level of service does the national government of this country pay to the education sector?
-How many tertiary institutions of the country are mechanized?
+What number of tertiary institutions in the country are mechanized?

 Education is the process of training students both theoretically and practically.
 In Nigeria, many students are trained through theory without including the practical means which is more important.
-The challenges in Nigeria education sector are: poor government funding, low practical background, individual negligence, corruption, teachers and lecturers weaknesses and lack of quality instructors.
+The challenges in Nigeria education sector are poor government funding, low practical background, individual negligence, corruption, teachers and lecturers weaknesses and lack of quality instructors.

 Poor Government Funding : A Serious Factor hinders Education Sector of Nigeria

-The infrastructural level in different universities, polytechnics, monotechnics, primary and nursery schools is too poor.
-Many buildings in primary schools are weak and 'pleading' for rebranding, yet the government turn their eyes in another direction when they see such mess.
-Universities, polytechnics and monotechnics in the country lack proper funding as machines and under instrument which are to be installed in these post secondary educations are not there.
+The infrastructural level in different universities, polytechnics, secondary, primary and nursery schools is too poor.
+Many buildings in primary schools are weak and 'pleading' for rebranding, yet the government turns their eyes in another direction when they see such mess.
+The tertiary institutions in the country lack proper funding as machines and other instruments which are to be installed in these post secondary educations are not there.
 This is one of the problems why most Nigerian graduates are jobless.

 Poor practical backup in Tertiary Institutions in Nigeria

-The education system of Nigeria is more of theory without practical backup.
+The education system in Nigeria is more of theory without practical backup.
 This is a big challenge to the nation as 'all the notes in the world' are gathered for Nigerian students without any physical device to assist in their learning.
 Taking this discussion to students in Industrial Chemistry department, do they really make use of the required chemicals required of them for learning purposes?
 It is too bad as the lecturers kept on lecturing the students without practical aspect to enhance their understanding.
-Many surveying students have been taught on things concerning their area of study without being taken to field where they will practice what they have been taught.
+Many surveying students have been taught on things concerning their area of study without being taken to the field where they will practice what they have been taught.
 The problem is not all about taking them to the field but on the material needed to carry out their activities in the field.
-In fact weak practical is really one of the major challenges the Nigerian education is battling with.
+In fact, weak practical is really one of the major challenges the Nigerian education is battling with.

-In the secondary schools in the Federal Republic of Nigeria, senior students do write their senior secondary Certificate Examinations on yearly basis.
+In the secondary schools in the Federal Republic of Nigeria, senior students do write their Senior Secondary Certificate Examinations on a yearly basis.
 The subjects being written during the examination include the one called practical chemistry.
 Of the truth, some schools that do not have equipment for the practical have their students write the subject and still make it at the end of the process.
 The question is "how do these students make it when they do not have practical instruments"?
 All centers on the high examination malpractice in the country.

 Individual Negligence affects Nigeria Education

 Some countries like those found in European Continent have their education system sponsored by co-citizens, but the reverse is the case in Nigeria.
-Individuals donate educational instrument, issue scholarships, build departmental halls and partake in giving other helping hands to make sure that the education sector is of good standard, but this kind of help is limited in Nigeria.
+Individuals donate the educational instrument, issue scholarships, build departmental halls and partake in giving other helping hands to make sure that the education sector is of a good standard, but this kind of help is limited in Nigeria.
 There are many wealthy men, who are capable of reviving this sector but they are reluctant and neglect how good it will be when they come together to support education sector.
 Education institutions of all the states in Nigeria will be one of the best in the world if all the rich men and women in the states come together to sort things out.
 Yes, the education department of Nigeria will be revived if they are able to do so.